Educational Counseling Services

 Counselors understand the details of federal tuition assistance and can make sense of your GI Bill questions.
 They can help you find a military-friendly school that offers your area of study and gets you on course to complete your degree.

 The Army's computer-based training system provides free access to over 1,500 information technology, business and interpersonal skills courses and personal mentoring.
 These courses are accredited and may provide transfer college credit and promotion points.
-For further info and to enroll, call 888-395-0014, ext.
-2620, or register online.
+For further info and to enroll, register at Army Knowledge Online (AKO).

 JST is a computerized transcript system that produces official transcripts for Soldiers upon request by combining a Soldier's military education and job experience with descriptions and college credit recommendations developed by the American Council on Education (ACE).
 In addition to name and Social Security number, the transcript contains the following information: current or highest enlisted rank; military status; additional skill identifiers and skill qualification identifiers; formal military courses; Military Occupational Specialties held; and standardized test score descriptions and credit recommendations developed by ACE.